How to get more from your LinkedIn Company Page

 Advertising options via LinkedIn

-And if you feel you want to make more of LinkedIn’s massive global network in your marketing, there is also the option to boost a post to a targeted audience or create an ad.
-This strategy may be helpful if you want to reach out to a specific profile of a LinkedIn member, and LinkedIn does have impressive and detailed targeting options for you to select from.
+If you want to make more of LinkedIn’s massive global network in your marketing, you can boost a post to a targeted audience or create an ad.
+This strategy may be helpful if you want to reach out to a specific LinkedIn member profile, and LinkedIn has impressive and detailed targeting options for you to select from.
+LinkedIn has also recently added the ability to create thought leadership ads too.
+These allow you to promote a post by an employee to a targeted audience and showcase the expertise of your team or leadership.

 Summary

 Your LinkedIn Company Page can be a great tool in your marketing toolkit.
-At its best, it can demonstrate your business as dynamic, interesting and one to do business with or join.
-It is a helpful platform to show your business in action and enable it to share interesting examples of its work, thinking and passions.
+It can demonstrate your business as dynamic and interesting and as one to do business with or join.
+It is a helpful platform to show your business in action and enable it to share exciting examples of its work, thinking and passions.

-Appealing to customers, contacts and employees can help you gain the edge on a less active rival in the network.
-To achieve this though needs careful planning and a commitment to producing and sharing engaging content for your target audiences.
+Appealing to customers, contacts, and employees can help you gain the edge over a less active rival in the network.
+Achieving this requires careful planning and a commitment to producing and sharing engaging content for your target audiences.

-With the continued ruse of Social Search in 2023, for many businesses the investment in time and effort will be worth the potential results.
+With the continued rise of Social Search for many businesses, the investment in time and effort will be worth the potential results.
 This activity should be integrated with other marketing strategies and activities you have in the pipeline to achieve greater consistency in messaging, resonance and engagement.

 contact us